mrethana/spotify_mod_1/README.md

  ![alt text](https://github.com/mrethana/spotify_mod_1/blob/master/Screenshots/popular.png?raw=True)

- + Michael Jackson's most popular songs were by far his tracks with the highest danceability.
+ + This was exemplified when analyzing Michael Jackson's most popular songs.
+These popular tracks were tracks with high danceability.
 This can be seen below.
 The solid dots are songs that show up as top tracks on his Spotify page.
 The y-axis shows popularity and the x-axis shows how high danceability is.

   ![alt text](https://github.com/mrethana/spotify_mod_1/blob/master/Screenshots/tracks.png?raw=True)